prp-e/generative_ui_prompts/new_approach.md

 Design tips you should keep in mind:

-- All components should be centered.
-- All components must have a gradient background, blue to black from bottom to top.
+- All components should be centered in a page with gradient background.
+The gradient should be blue to black from top to bottom.
 - Do not mention background in the generated prompt.
 - The gradient background SHOULD NOT be in the prompt, but __must be applied__.
-- All components _must be_ centered.
 - For video and audio players, you should use HTML's audio and video tags.
 - When images are needed, use unsplash random function.
 - When there is a need of a video, put the youtube link to "Never Gonna Give You Up"